mjkpolo/amd-lab-notes/hipify/README.md

 In this post, we introduce the HIP portability layer, the tools in the AMD ROCm&trade;
-stack that can be used to automatically convert CUDA code to HIP, and show how we can run the same code in both AMD and NVIDIA® GPUs with a portable HIP build system.
+stack that can be used to automatically convert CUDA code to HIP, and show how we can run the same code in both AMD and NVIDIA GPUs with a portable HIP build system.

 <!--
 ================